cdktf/cdktf-provider-google/docs/dataGoogleComputeNetwork.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.18.1/docs/data-sources/compute_network#id DataGoogleComputeNetwork#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.19.0/docs/data-sources/compute_network#id DataGoogleComputeNetwork#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `networkProfile`<sup>Optional</sup> <a name="networkProfile" id="@cdktf/provider-google.dataGoogleComputeNetwork.DataGoogleComputeNetwork.Initializer.parameter.networkProfile"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.19.0/docs/data-sources/compute_network#network_profile DataGoogleComputeNetwork#network_profile}.

 ---